egberts/egberts.github.io-src/content/articles/dns-bind9-rndc.md

 rndc status
 ```

-Absence any of these `options` default settings
+Absence of any of these `options` default settings
 in `/etc/bind/rndc.conf`, the above command will
 contact the `named` daemon using 127.0.0.1:953/udp and
 the `rndc-key` found in both `/etc/bind/rndc.key` and
 `controls` clause of `named.conf` that were created
-by `rndc-confgen` with no CLI arguument.
+by `rndc-confgen` with no CLI argument.

 ### Server Settings - Clause `options`